 - Things to do in Odaiba

-- 12. Take the futuristic boat all the way to Asakusa
+- 11. Take the futuristic boat to Asakusa

 - Getting to Odaiba